-Central Configuration file: Specify the user's preferences for treble and bass. (provisioning server) sip.cfg For more information, refer to User Preferences <up></up> on page A-31.
+Central Configuration Specify the location of the audible ringer. (provisioning server) templates: reg-advanced.cfg • Refer to <se></se> on page A-95.

 Setting Up Video Features

 The Polycom VVX 1500 phone supports transmission and reception of high quality video images.
 The video is compatible with RFC 3984 - RTP Payload Format for H.264 Video, RFC 4629 - RTP Payload Format for ITU-T Rec.
 H.263 Video, and RFC 5168 - XML Schema for Media Control.